-Please contact BIOTRONIK for questions on the risk/benefit analysis.
+Please contact BIOTRONIK with questions during the risk/benefit analysis.

 Magnetic resonance imaging

 Magnetic resonance imaging (MRI) should only be performed under certain conditions.
 Damage or destruction of the device system by strong magnetic interaction or damage to the patient by excessive warming of the body tissue in the area surrounding the device system must be avoided.